royalgraphx/qemu-sideswipe/docs/tools/qemu-nbd.rst

 .. option:: --tls-creds=ID

-  Enable mandatory TLS encryption for the server by setting the ID of the TLS credentials object previously created with the :option:`--object` option; or provide the credentials needed for connecting as a client in list mode.
+  Enable mandatory TLS encryption for the server by setting the ID of the TLS credentials object previously created with the --object option; or provide the credentials needed for connecting as a client in list mode.

-.. option:: --tls-hostname=hostname

-  When validating an x509 certificate received over a TLS connection, the hostname that the NBD client used to connect will be checked against information in the server provided certificate.
-Sometimes it might be required to override the hostname used to perform this check.
-For example, if the NBD client is using a tunnel from localhost to connect to the remote server, the :option:`--tls-hostname` option should be used to set the officially expected hostname of the remote NBD server.
-This can also be used if accessing NBD over a UNIX socket where there is no inherent hostname available.
-This is only permitted when acting as a NBD client with the :option:`--list` option.

 .. option:: --fork